Rate This Document

 make -j96 install

-In the command, -j96 can make full use of the multi-core feature of the CPUs to accelerate the compilation.
-The number following -j must be less than or equal to the number of CPU cores.
-You can run the cat /proc/cpuinfo | grep processor | wc -l command to query the number of CPU cores.
+-j96 leverages the multi-core CPUs to speed up the compilation.
+The number following -j indicates the number of CPU cores needed for parallel compilation.
+The value must be less than or equal to the number of CPU cores.
+You can run the following command to view the number of CPU cores:

 5. Query the installation directory.